Arlette Amuli: Pop The Balloon Live on Netflix

 Building on the digital success, Netflix commissioned a live adaptation titled Pop The Balloon Live, which premiered in April 2025.
 The series is hosted by Nigerian-American actress Yvonne Orji and produced by Amuli and BM alongside Bonnie Biggs, Dan Adler, Ellen Rocamora, and Matt Sharp.

+Luv or Pop

+In March 2026, the couple launched the dating app Luv or Pop, which adapts the show's balloon-popping format for online dating.
+Instead of swiping left or right, users collect balloons for people they are interested in and pop balloons for those they're not.
+Its Match Lock feature temporarily closes off other conversations when a pair agrees to focus on one another.

 Personal life

 Amuli has been married to BM since 2021, and the couple has one child.